Dito9/BainChallenge/README.md

 6. What other considerations would you have to make the development process robust and efficient?

-# Abstract
+# Context

 A client wants to prevent being outperformed by his competitors during post-pandemic situation by offering a Delivery app as a new channel for their customers.
-This document present a short term and long term proposal, aiming to experiment with a working prototype for 3 months, gather information and decide on how to procced with a long term solution.
+This document present a short term and a long term proposals, aiming to experiment with a working prototype for 3 months, gather information and decide on how to procced with the long term solution.

 # Goal